 The aim of the plan is to describe the steps the school will take to help the child manage their condition and overcome any potential barriers to getting the most from their education.
 Individual healthcare plans will be written using the format recommended by the DfE.
 (Appendix A).
+These will be written and a copy will also be held electronically on Arbor.
 They should be developed with the child's best interests in mind and ensure that the school assesses and manages risks to the child's education, health and social well-being and minimises disruption.
 Schools should consider the impact of any health condition on a child's learning, behaviour or academic performance as well as their social opportunities.
 Plans should capture the key information and actions that are required to support the child effectively.
 The level of detail within plans will depend on the complexity of the child's condition and the degree of support needed.
 This is important because different children with the same health condition may require very different support.
-Where the child has a special educational need identified in a statement or EHC plan, the individual healthcare plan should be linked to or become part of that statement or EHC plan.
-Where a child has SEN but does not have a statement or EHC plan, their special educational needs should be mentioned in their individual healthcare plan.
+Where the child has a special educational need identified in an EHC plan, the individual healthcare plan should be linked to or become part of that an EHC plan.
+Where a child has SEN but does not have an EHC plan, their special educational needs should be mentioned in their individual healthcare plan.
 The healthcare plans will be kept in the cupboard in the Admin office.
 Plans should only be accessed by the Head and Deputy, parents and those members of staff involved in supporting the pupil, to ensure confidentiality.